ivenk/hacker101/photogallery.md

 .../fetch?id=1 AND (SELECT Count(*) FROM information_schema.tables WHERE table_schema=database())=2
 ```

 After that i went after the table names.
-There is a great turorial on this here :
+There is a great tutorial on doing this [here](https://delayma.wordpress.com/2019/01/09/magical-image-gallery-1-3-hacker-101-ctf/).

 The db layout looks like this :
 DB Layout: